 Yes, Basque France is close enough that you can easily day trip from Spain.
 And who can resist an easy journey to another country?

 The glamorous jet set town of Biarritz is one of the best day trips from San Sebastian.
 Half ritzy and half hippie, Biarritz is a popular beach resort.
+You may want to book a guided walking tour.

 This charming French resort town feels like another world, both sophisticated and laid back.
 Admire the postcard views, take a seaside stroll, and lounge on Miramar or Grande Plage beaches.